 Operating cycle is the time between the acquisition of assets for processing and their realizationin cash or cash equivalents.
 The Company has ascertain edits operating cycle being a period of 12months for the purpose of classification of assets and liabilities into current and non-current.
-Accordingly, current assets do not include elements which are not expected to be realised within 12 months and current liabilities donot include items where the Company does not have an unconditional right to defers ettlement beyond a period of 12months , the period of 12 months being reckoned from the reporting date.
+Accordingly, current assets do not include elements which are not expected to be realised within 12 months and current liabilities donot include items where the Company does not have an unconditional right to defers ettlement beyond a period of 12months, the period of 12 months being reckoned from the reporting date.

-Recent accounting pronouncements
+(h) Recent accounting pronouncements

-Recent accounting pronouncements Ministry of Corporate Affairs ("MAC") notifies new standards or amendments to the existing standards under Companies (IndianAccountingStandards)Rulesasissuedfromtimetotime.As at 31 March 2022, MCA has not notified any new standards or amendments to the existing standards applicable to the Company
+Ministry of Corporate Affairs ("MCA") notifies new standards or amendme of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies AccountingStandards)Rulesasissuedfromtimetotime.As at 31 March 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.

+2.2 Summary of material accounting policies

-Property, plant, and equipment Property, plant and equipment, are stated at historical cost of acquisition or construction less accumulated depreciation and impairment losses, if any.
+(a) Property, plant, and equipment

+Property, plant and equipment, are stated at historical cost of acquisition or construction less accumulated depreciation and impairment losses, if any.
 The cost of property, plant and equipment comprises its purchase price net of any discounts and rebates, any import duties and other taxes (other than those subsequently recovered from the tax authorities), any directly attributable expenditure on making the asset ready for its intended use.

-Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
-The carrying amount of any component accounted for as a separate asset is derecognised when replaced, All other repairs and maintenance or revenue nature charged to Statement of Profit and Loss during the reporting year in which they are incurred.
+Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the Item will flow to the Company and the cost of the Item can be measured reliably.
+The carrying amount of any component accounted for as a separate asset is derecognised when replaced.
+All other repairs and maintenance of revenue nature are charged to Statement of Profit and Loss during the reporting year in which they are incurred.

 Property, plant and equipment are tested for impairment whenever events or changes in circumstances indicate that an asset may be impaired.
 If an impairment loss is determined, the remaining useful life of the asset is also subject to adjustment.
-If the reasons for previously recognised impairment losses are longer exists, such impairment losses are reversed and recognised in income.
+If the reasons for previously recognised impairment losses no longer exists, such impairment losses are reversed and recognised in income.
 Such reversal shall not cause the carrying amount to exceed the amount that would have resulted had no impairment taken place during the preceding periods.

-Property, plant and equipment not ready for the intended use on the date of Balance Sheet are disclosed as "Capital work-in-progress".
+ent not ready for the intended use on the date of Balance Sheet are disclosed as "Capital work-in-progress".
 Such items are classified to the appropriate category of Property, plant and equipment when completed and ready for intended use.
 Advances given towards acquisition/construction of Property, plant and equipment outstanding at each Balance Sheet date are disclosed as Capital Advances under "Other non-current assets".

-On transition to Ind AS, the Company has elected to continue with the carrying value of all of its property, plant and equipment recognized as at 1 April 2022 measured as per the Indian GAAP and use that carrying value as the deemed cost of the property, plant and equipment.
+On transition to Ind A5, the Company has elected to continue with the carrying value of all of its property, plant and equipment recognized as at 1 April 2022 measured as per the Indian GAAP and use that carrying value as the deemed cost of the property, plant and equipment.